blotzartdd/blotzartdd.github.io/README.md

-#
-HTML and CSS, Python 3 and ML , VR/AR
+Python 3 and ML, junk